Ultima VI: The False Prophet: Development

 The software routines that governed every element of movement and combat was developed by 25 year-old Boston programmer Herman Miller, who previously wrote the IBM conversions of Ultima V and Times of Lore.
 The conversation system, the means by which the player talks with characters, was developed by 26 year-old Chinese programmer Cheryl Chen, who developed her own programming language for the game called UCS (Ultima VI conversation system).
 Conversations with townspeople were no longer restricted in terms of length, compared to the limitations of earlier Ultima games.

 It was one of the first major PC games directly targeted to PC systems equipped with VGA graphics and a mouse, when the big gaming computer was still the Amiga.
 The game supported sound cards for music as well, which were not yet common when it was released.
 Other sound effects, such as the clashing of swords, magical zaps, or explosions, were still played through the PC speaker.
 The Amiga version was itself ported from the PC and due to a lack of reprogramming it was very slow and generally considered unplayable without accelerator card on a first- or second-generation Amiga.

-A port of the game for FM Towns platform was made primarily for Japanese market.
+A port of the game for Fujitsu's FM Towns platform was made primarily for the Japanese market.
 This CD-ROM-based version included full speech in both English and Japanese.
-Remarkably, in this particular version voice acting was recorded at Origin, mostly by the people the characters were based on (with Richard Garriott as Lord British, Greg Dykes as Dupre, etc.), though not all personnel could be reached at the time of recording, so some substitutes were used.
+Remarkably, in this particular version voice acting was recorded at Origin under the direction of Martin Galway, mostly by the people the characters were based on (with Richard Garriott as Lord British, Greg Dykes as Dupre, Chuck Buche as Chuckles, etc.), though not all personnel could be reached at the time of recording, so some substitutes were used.

 The game came with a cloth map of Britannia and a Moonstone made from a black colored bit of glass.
 Slightly improved versions of the Ultima VI engine were also used for the Worlds of Ultima spin-off series.

 Origin produced a deluxe edition of Ultima VI for sale by mail order at the same $69.95 price as the retail version.
 Lord British autographed the copies, which contained an audio interview with him, game hints, and higher-quality moonstone.